iprolepsis-project-eu/monitoring/README.md

 Add the following enviornment variables:
 - `HOST_NAME=<NAME_HERE>` : Specify a name for the current system, it will be used to be easily recognizable in the grafana dashboards.
 - `HOST_PUBLIC_IP=<PUBLIC_IP_HERE>` : Update with the public IP address of the current system.
 This ensures that all the services are correctly configured to work with eachother.
 - `SERVER_MONITORING_PUBLIC_IP=<PUBLIC_IP_HERE>` : Update with the public IP address of the monitoring system.
 This ensures that the metrics/traces/logs are sent to the right place.
+(Default is 5.75.190.25)

 ### 3. Start the Monitoring Containers